AVZ Minerals

 Overview

-AVZ Minerals is an Australian junior miner at the centre of one of the most complex mining disputes in African history.
-AVZ claims a 75% stake in the Manono lithium project — among the world's largest hard-rock lithium deposits (400 million tonnes at 1.65% Li2O) — through its subsidiary Dathcom Mining.
-However, the DRC revoked AVZ's mining permit in 2023, and competing claims from Zijin Mining and KoBold Metals have created a multi-party legal battle across ICC arbitration (EUR 39.1M awarded to AVZ in March 2025 against Cominiere), ICSID proceedings, and DRC courts.
+AVZ Minerals is an Australian junior miner at the centre of a complex DRC mining dispute.
+AVZ claims a 75% stake in the Manono lithium project — a large hard-rock lithium deposit based on AVZ's published resource statements — through its subsidiary Dathcom Mining.
+However, the DRC revoked AVZ's mining permit in 2023, and competing claims from Zijin Mining and KoBold Metals have created a multi-party legal battle across ICC arbitration, ICSID proceedings, and DRC courts.
+Arbitration outcomes and claim values should be checked against current company and tribunal disclosures before reuse.

 ESG Assessment